 Reonomy Off-Market Property and Owner Search

-By using Reonomy, you can find properties based on very granular property-level and ownership details.
+Prospecting with Reonomy allows you to find ideal clients based on very granular property-level and ownership details.

 Through the power of searching off-market, you can hone in on hyper-specific details, targeting the ideal property owner to match your services.

-You can search properties on Reonomy by location, asset type, sales history, debt history, ownership records, business tenants, whether the asset is in an Opportunity Zone, or all of the above.
+You can search properties on Reonomy using a variety of filters: location, asset type, sales history, debt history, ownership records, business tenants, whether the asset is in an Opportunity Zone, or all of the above.

 For example, with Reonomy, you can run a search specifically for industrial properties in Boston, MA, that: